kazurayam/Datafile-backed-Cucumber-Test-Example-in-Katalon-Studio/README.md

 ...
 ```

 The `HealthcareStepDefinition` class used a custom Groovy class [Keywords/com/kazurayam/ks/bdd/example/Credentials.groovy](Keywords/com/kazurayam/ks/bdd/example/Credentials.groovy).
 The `Credentials` class wraps the TestData object which indirectly wraps the external CSV data.
-The step definnitionn calls `lookupPasswordOf(username)` method of the `credentials` object to retrieve the `password` data of the given `username` out of the TestData; like this:
+The step definition calls `lookupPasswordOf(username)` method of the `credentials` object to retrieve the `password` data of the given `username` out of the TestData; like this:

 ```
 	@And("I enter a valid credential of (.*) and will retrieve password from Test Data")